kattens/kattens/README.md

 ---

 ## 🌱 I’m Currently Learning
 - Advanced protein-ligand interaction modeling with AI.
 - Enhancing proficiency in Transformers and computational biology tools.
+- Learning more about biology-related databases and enhancing the data usage streamline from websites such as BioPDB, ChemBL, RCSB, etc.

 ---